msukno/GameAppRawg/README.md

 # RAWG Game App 🎮

 This is a gaming application that offers users experience in exploring and discovering games.
 This application is designed with a dual focus on providing fresh data when an internet connection is available and ensuring a good user experience even in offline mode by leveraging an caching system.
+Application UI adapts to both mobile and tablet screens.

 ## Table of Contents 📚